sql

 delimiter Set the delimiter that separates SQL statements.

-delimiterType Set the delimiter type: "NORMAL" or "ROW" (default "NORMAL").
+delimiterType Set the delimiter type: NORMAL or ROW.

 encoding Set the string encoding to use on the SQL read in.